 #7 Just because your child has one or more of the signs & symptoms above, it doesn't necessarily mean they have hip dysplasia, don't panic but do discuss your concerns further with your GP.

 #9 Hip dysplasia is developmental, it isn't always present at birth.
-(That's why #1 is so important).
+(Again - that's why #2 is so important).

 #10 Early diagnosis optimises the success of treatment.
 More information on treatment here.